solliancenet/azure-synapse-build-together-blog/Blog-6/bi-and-optimization.md

     )
     ```

     All tables in this SQL file use even *round-robin* distribution to maximize data loading performance.
-Moreover, the tables are represnted using a *clustered columnstore index*, which maximizes compression and improves query performance. *Heap* tables have the greatest insert performance.
+Moreover, the tables are represented using a *clustered columnstore index*, which maximizes compression and improves query performance. *Heap* tables yield the best insert performance.

 4. Starting from line 149, observe the `COPY` statement.
 It simply requires the target table, the data source, and parser options.